SHAREHOLDER INVESTIGATION: Halper Sadeh LLP Investigates NLSN, MN, POLY, LHCG

-NEW YORK, May 9, 2022 /PRNewswire/ -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:
+NEW YORK, May 11, 2022 (GLOBE NEWSWIRE) -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-Manning & Napier, Inc. (NYSE: MN)'s sale to Callodine Group, LLC for $12.85 per share.
+Manning & Napier, Inc. (: MN)’s sale to Callodine Group, LLC for $12.85 per share.
 If you are a Manning & Napier shareholder, click here to learn more about your rights and options.

-Plantronics, Inc. (NYSE: POLY)'s sale to HP Inc. for $40.00 per share.
+Plantronics, Inc. (: POLY)’s sale to HP Inc. for $40.00 per share.
 If you are a POLY shareholder, click here to learn more about your rights and options.

-LHC Group, Inc. (NASDAQ: LHCG)'s sale to Optum for $170.00 per share in cash.
+LHC Group, Inc. ( LHCG)’s sale to Optum for $170.00 per share in cash.
 If you are a LHC Group shareholder, click here to learn more about your rights and options.

 Halper Sadeh LLP may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.